Skip to content Skip to sidebar Skip to footer

 Reader, it will probably not surprise you to learn that I did.
 Later, it was revealed many Ohio precincts were deliberately starved of voting machines, causing those long lines.

-In 2018, shenanigans over who is encouraged or discouraged to vote have only gotten worse.
-Voter suppression is in the news again all over America, including in Ohio, where our state leadership took their desire to purge voters all the way to the Supreme Court this summer where they won.
+In 2024, shenanigans over who is encouraged or discouraged to vote have only gotten worse.
+Voter suppression is in the news again all over America, including in Ohio, where our state leadership has consistently purged voter rolls for years.

-The Voting Rights Act of 1965, struck down by the Supreme Court in 2013, isn’t returning anytime soon, which means voter suppression will be a regular tactic for the foreseeable future.
+The Voting Rights Act of 1965 was struck down by the Supreme Court in 2013, and although Vice President Harris has made a new Voting Rights Act an important part of her platform, voter suppression will be an active tactic for the 2024 General Election.
 One way to combat those efforts is by voting early, which:

-There’s some mystery to early voting for people who have never tried it, so I decided to check it out.
+There’s some mystery to early voting for people who have never tried it, so I decided to check it out a couple of elections ago.

-The process was easy breezy, interesting, and I’ve found it to be sort of mentally relieving to have my vote out of the way already.
-I’ve found it particularly pays off every time I read distressing political news.
+The process was easy breezy, interesting, and I found it to be sort of mentally relieving to have my vote out of the way early.
+In fact, over the years I’ve found it particularly pays off every time I read distressing political news.

 When you pull up to the location on Morse Road, there’s kind of a carnival atmosphere, with loads of candidate signs and people offering voting guides.